Maintaining Your Eligibility

 - Subsequent appeals and those exceeding the maximum time frame will be reviewed by the Director of Financial Aid and may require a meeting with the student at the Director’s discretion.
 The Director’s decision is final and may not be appealed.

-- Notification of the appeal decision and conditions of any approval will be sent by email to your CSU email account and through the DUCK Message Portal.
+- Notification of the appeal decision and conditions of any approval will be sent by mail and/or email to your CSU email account.

 - If assigned an academic plan and the conditions of that plan are not met, the appeal will be rescinded and financial aid eligibility will be immediately suspended.
-Students will be notified by email and the DUCK Message Portal.
+Students will be notified by mail and/or email.